nprapps/nprapps.github.com/_posts/2012-11-8-npr-news-apps-blog.markdown

 title: "Hello world: Nerd blogging with Jekyll"
 description: "We're a new team, and we're trying something new (at least for us) as a blog publishing platform: Jekyll, a generator that creates simple, static websites. <br><br>

-We're not breaking any ground with this choice, of course, but we liked the idea of launching a blog that's entirely open source — both its code and also its content.<br><br>
+We're not breaking any ground with this choice, of course, but we liked the idea of launching a blog that's open source — both its code and also its content.<br><br>

 This initial post is an introduction to Jekyll for the members of our team -- and anyone else who wants to get started with the tool and/or steal our simple code for their own site."
 author: Matt Stiles
 ---
 We're a new team, and we're trying something new (at least for us) as a blog publishing platform: Jekyll, a generator that creates simple, static websites.
-We're [not breaking any ground](http://developmentseed.org/blog/2011/09/09/jekyll-github-pages/) with this choice, of course, but we liked the idea of launching a blog that's entirely open source -- both its code and also its content.
+We're [not breaking any ground](http://developmentseed.org/blog/2011/09/09/jekyll-github-pages/) with this choice, of course, but we liked the idea of launching a blog that's [open source](http://github.com/nprapps/nprapps.github.com) -- both its code and also its content.

 This initial post is an introduction to Jekyll for the members of our team -- and anyone else who wants to get started with the tool and/or steal our simple code for their own site.